vackosar/vackosar.github.io/_posts/2017-12-03-Boundary-Control-Entity-Architecture--The-Pattern-to-Structure-Your-Classes.md

 - BCE Domain = domain objects (from the data access layer)
 - BCE Boundary = presentation - data access without domain objects
 - BCE Control = application layer

+## BCE vs MVC
+Boundary-Control-Entity (BCE) can be compared to Model-View-Controller (MVC) architecture.

+MVC is composed of:
+- Model: Represents the data and business logic of the system, similar to the Entity component in BCE.
+- View: Represents the presentation layer, responsible for displaying the data from the model to the user.
+It is similar to the Boundary component in BCE, focusing on user interfaces.
+- Controller: Acts as an intermediary between the model and the view, handling user input and updating the model and view accordingly.
+It is similar to the Control component in BCE.

+Key concepts have analogous function:
+- Model ~ Entity
+- View ~ Boundary
+- Controller ~ Control

+View in MVC is specifically user web view in the presentation layer.
+MVC is more commonly used in web development and user interface design, while BCE can be applied more broadly to various types of software systems, including those without a user interface.
+BCE focuses more on the system-actor interactions and MVC emphasizing the separation between the presentation layer and the underlying data and logic.

 ## Continue: The Cuts Across Your Architecture